hafa786/Generative-AI/ai-chat-assistance/README.md

 Before deploying the backend application through dockerization, be ensured that you have already installed docker.

-`docker compose up`
+in the main root folder, run the following

-It will run the app through docker using docker componse in the development mode.\
+`./run.sh`

-Open [http://localhost:3000](http://localhost:3000) to view it.
+It will run the app through docker using docker componse in the development mode.

-Note: before run the docker compose command, be assured that you have created `.env` file and add the following required environment variable mentioned in npm start locally section.
+Open [http://localhost:3000](http://localhost:3000) to view it and backend websocket is running on [ws://localhost:8080](ws://localhost:8080).

 ## Future scopes